CupertinoAppBar

 Note

-The alignment of the title
+The alignment of the title depends on whether

-this app bar is large
+this app bar is large or not.

-is left-aligned and if it
+If it is True, the title is left-aligned and if it

-(the default), the title
+is False (the default), the title is centered.

 automatic_background_visibility